CanDIG/CanDIGv2/docs/install-docker.md

 These instructions work for server deployments or local linux deployments.
 For local OSX using M1 architecture, there are [modification instructions](#modifications-for-apple-silicon-m1) instructions at the bottom of this file.
 For WSL you can follow the linux instructions and follow WSL instructions for firewall file at [update firewall](#update-firewall).

-Before beginning, you should set up your environment variables as described in the [README](README.md).
+Before beginning, you should set up your environment variables as described in the [README](../README.md).

+Docker Engine (also known as Docker CE) is recommened over Docker Desktop for linux installations.

-Note that CanDIG requires **Docker Compose v2**, which is provided alongside the latest version of Docker.
+Note that CanDIG requires **Docker Compose v2**, which is provided alongside the latest version of Docker Engine.
 Versions of Docker which do not provide Docker Compose will unfortunately not work with CanDIG.

 ## Install OS Dependencies